VidyullathaKandipati/TiC-TaC-ToE_AI/README.md

 ## Future Release
 ---
-I plan to add some sounds and have sound on / off facility I also plan to make the game more responsive.
+* I plan to add some sounds and have mute on / off facility
+* I also plan to make the application more responsive.